iromli/docker-openjdk/README.md

-# alpine-jre
+# OpenJDK JRE in Alpine (with glibc)

-JRE on Alpine with glibc support
+OpenJDK JRE on Alpine with glibc support